Career Tips

 Resume Tips

-- The purpose of your resume is first and foremost to get an interview.
-You also want your resume to effectively describe your past experience to a particular audience, which could be a recruiter, networking contacts, or a potential employer.
+- The purpose of your resume is to get an interview.
+You want to focus your resume to the perspective of the specific audience: a recruiter, a networking contact or a potential employer.

-- Your resume is a document that focuses not just on what you did but on what you want to communicate about what you did for a particular position and to a potential employer.
+- Your resume is a document that focuses not just on what you did, but on what you want to communicate about your experience.
 It is not a review of everything you have ever done.

-- To personalize your resume, be sure to communicate results: who or what benefited or was impacted by your efforts; and what was achieved.
-Quantify results in terms of dollar amounts or percentages whenever possible.
+- To personalize your resume, be sure to communicate your accomplishments: who or what benefited or was impacted by your efforts; what was achieved.
+Quantify results whenever possible and relevant.

 - Yes, you will want to target your resume to a particular position.